LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/domains.md

 ### Convert a LivePerson (Legacy) domain to LivePerson

 {: .important}
-Brands with existing domains using the LivePerson (Legacy) engine are encouraged to convert the domain to the LivePerson engine as soon as possible.
-See [here](intent-builder-natural-language-understanding.html#benefits-of-liveperson-over-liveperson-legacy) for the many benefits of LivePerson over LivePerson (Legacy).
+Brands with existing domains using the LivePerson (Legacy) engine are encouraged to convert the domains to the LivePerson engine as soon as possible.
+LivePerson will deprecate the LivePerson (Legacy) engine at the end of July 2021.
+See [here](intent-builder-natural-language-understanding.html#benefits-of-liveperson-over-liveperson-legacy) for the many benefits of the LivePerson engine over LivePerson (Legacy).

 **To convert a LivePerson (Legacy) domain to the LivePerson engine**